-The Royal Marsden Hospital in London has become the first hospital in the world to treat a patient using online adaptive radiotherapy.
+The Royal Marsden Hospital in London has integrated a new way of planning radiotherapy treatment using online adaptive radiotherapy.

 RaySearch Laboratories’ advanced radiotherapy planning system uses online adaptive radiotherapy (oART) to adjust a patient’s treatment plan on the same day, while the patient is still on the treatment bed, based on changes in the patient’s anatomy.